This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

-The fact of the matter is that sex trafficking in porn is a much bigger issue than most people realize.
+Sex trafficking in porn is a much bigger issue than most people realize.

-Pornography is the 3rd-most common form of sex trafficking, according to cases reported to the National Human Trafficking Hotline.
+In fact, pornography is the 3rd-most common form of sex trafficking, according to cases reported to the National Human Trafficking Hotline.

 So, is there a truly viable way for a consumer to guarantee that the porn they’re watching is consensual and abuse-free?
 How can a consumer verify consent in the production of porn?
 What happens when performers are coerced to lie about a sex act being consensual when it actually wasn’t?